 Gabapentin is a type of anti epileptic drug.
 It controls fits (seizures) but it can also help to reduce hot flushes.

-In trials for women with breast cancer, it reduced their hot flushes by about half (50%).
-It also helped with reducing the severity of hot flushes and how long they lasted.
-Pregabalin is very similar to gabapentin which might also reduce hot flushes.
+In trials for women with breast cancer, it reduced the severity of hot flushes and how long they lasted.

 Side effects of gabapentin include dizziness and drowsiness.
 Some women also develop a rash and fluid retention.
 We need more research to confirm how well these drugs work and find out more about side effects.